brettChapman/Nimbus_Cluster/README.md

 Prepare clusters according to: [Pawsey Managing Instances](https://support.pawsey.org.au/documentation/display/US/Manage+an+Instance+Cluster).

-Create a cluster called “node”, which will create multiple nodes at once and name them as node-1, -2 etc. Multiple can be setup at the same time.
+Create a cluster called “node”, which can create multiple nodes at once and name them as node-1, -2 etc after you select how many instances you want.
 Then create one additional node as node-0 as the master node.

 On your desktop set up ssh-agent and use ForwardAgent for forwarding on SSH credentials and ensure your Nimbus SSH credentials are set up for ssh-agent in your bash_profile or bashrc script as well.
 Added like so: ssh-add ~/.ssh/Nimbus.pem